Easonliuliang/Quantum-Drop-/Readme.md

 - **Tauri dev server cannot reach Vite (`Failed to connect to http://localhost:5174`)** – check that `npm run dev:ui` is running or bump the port in `vite.config.ts` and `src-tauri/tauri.conf.json` to a free slot.
 - **`npm run test` exits with missing jsdom** – delete `node_modules`, reinstall dependencies, and verify that the correct Node version (>=18.17) is active via `nvm` or `fnm`.
 - **PoT attestation files unsynchronised** – copy the receipt payloads stored by the receiving agent; they remain valid even if the UI process crashes.
+- **Resume state appears stale** – delete the cached `cache/*.json` files under the app data directory; the runtime will rebuild them on the next transfer.

 ---